RobertJamesMaxwell/imperfect-foods-technical-assessment/README.md

 ## Running the project

+Notes:

+- npm can be used instead of yarn if desired
+- yarn version used: 1.22.4
+- node version used: v10.12.0

 From the root project directory:
-(note: npm can be used instead of yarn if desired)

 ```sh
 # Step 1: Install dependencies.
 The npm 'cors' package was added from the base project as a dev dependency.
 This is necessary for local development so the frontend react app and the backend node express server won't be blocked by CORS (Cross Origin Resource Sharing)